zettajs/zettajs.github.io/recipes/_posts/2014-06-02-liquid-crystal-display.md

 In the scout sample above there are a few things to take note of.

-1. In Zetta youll have your scouts inherit from `require('zetta').Scout`.
+1. In Zetta you'll have your scouts inherit from `require('zetta').Scout`.
 This is required.
 This lets Zetta know your code is a scout.
-2. In this sample weve discovered a device when our serial connection has been established.
+2. In this sample we've discovered a device when our serial connection has been established.
 We use `this.discover` to let Zetta know that we have found our desired device.
   * The arguments to `this.discover` are the constructor function for your driver, and any parameters that the constructor function requires.

 ##### Create a server file